Unboxing LLMs > loading...

 9.3 Training Dynamics for Extended Context

-• Transfer learning methods to efficiently adapt models to longer contexts
+• Efficient Transfer: Developing better methods to adapt short-context models to long contexts without full retraining.

 10. Practical Recommendations and Conclusion